 Animal proteins are often preferred for their high concentration of essential amino acids and their excellent bioavailability, that is, their ability to be easily assimilated by the body.

-• Lean meats: Chicken, turkey and beef tenderloin are a must for bodybuilding.
-High in protein and low in saturated fat, these meats promote muscle development while limiting unnecessary caloric intake.
-Opt for grilled or roasted preparations to maintain their nutritional profile.
+- Lean meats: Chicken, turkey, and beef tenderloin are staples for bodybuilding.
+High in protein and low in saturated fat, these meats promote muscle development while limiting unnecessary calorie intake.
+Opt for grilled or roasted meats to maintain their nutritional profile.

-• Fatty fish: Options like salmon, mackerel, and sardines not only provide quality protein but also omega-3s, which support muscle recovery by reducing inflammation.
-These fish are also rich in B vitamins, which are essential for energy production.
+- Oily fish: Options like salmon, mackerel, and sardines not only provide quality protein but also omega-3s, which support muscle recovery by reducing inflammation.
+These fish are also rich in B vitamins, essential for energy production.

-• Eggs: Eggs are often called the “perfect protein” because of their complete amino acid profile.
-They’re especially prized for their high bioavailability, meaning your body can use them efficiently to repair and build muscle.
+- Eggs: Eggs are often referred to as the "perfect protein" thanks to their complete amino acid profile.
+They're particularly valued for their high bioavailability, which means your body can use them efficiently to repair and build muscle.
 Eat them whole or vary with egg whites to limit fat.

-• Dairy products: Cottage cheese, Greek yogurt and milk are valuable allies for athletes.
-Greek yogurt, for example, offers a high protein and calcium content, while cottage cheese is an excellent source of casein, a slow-digesting protein, ideal for the night to limit muscle catabolism.
+- Dairy products: Cottage cheese, Greek yogurt, and milk are valuable allies for athletes.
+Greek yogurt, for example, is high in protein and calcium, while cottage cheese is an excellent source of casein, a slow-digesting protein that's ideal for nighttime use to limit muscle catabolism.

-Plant proteins, although sometimes considered incomplete in terms of essential amino acids, are excellent supplements or alternatives for gaining mass.
-With a good combination of foods, they can provide a balanced protein intake.
+Plant-based proteins, although sometimes considered incomplete in terms of essential amino acids, are excellent supplements or alternatives for gaining mass.
+With the right combination of foods, they can provide a balanced protein intake.

-• Legumes: Lentils, chickpeas and beans are rich in protein and fibre, which promotes slow digestion and prolonged satiety.
-These foods are also an excellent source of micronutrients such as iron and magnesium, which are essential for athletic performance.
+- Legumes: Lentils, chickpeas, and beans are rich in protein and fiber, which promotes slow digestion and prolonged satiety.
+These foods are also an excellent source of micronutrients like iron and magnesium, essential for athletic performance.

-• Whole grains: Quinoa, oats and brown rice provide plant-based proteins and complex carbohydrates, essential for supporting physical effort and promoting recovery.
-Quinoa, in particular, is an exceptional grain since it contains all the essential amino acids.
+- Whole Grains: Quinoa, oats, and brown rice provide plant-based protein and complex carbohydrates, essential for supporting physical activity and promoting recovery.
+Quinoa, in particular, is an exceptional grain because it contains all the essential amino acids.

-• Seeds and nuts: Almonds, chia seeds, and flax seeds are great for rounding out a high-protein diet.
+- Seeds and nuts: Almonds, chia seeds, and flax seeds are ideal for supplementing a protein-rich diet.
 These foods are also a great source of healthy fats and antioxidants, which help protect muscle cells from workout-related damage.

 Combine animal and plant proteins for an optimal profile

 To maximize your intake of essential amino acids, it is recommended to vary your protein sources.
-Plant proteins, although incomplete in isolation, can become a complete source when combined.
+Plant proteins, while incomplete in isolation, can become a complete source when combined.

-Combine seeds like chia or flax with Greek yogurt for a rich, balanced snack.
+Combine seeds like chia or flax with Greek yogurt for a rich and balanced snack.

 Protein Powders: Strategic Supplements

-• Whey concentrate : Rapid absorption, ideal after training.
+Whey concentrate : Fast absorption, ideal after training.

-• Micellar casein : Slow assimilation, perfect before bedtime to limit nocturnal catabolism.
+Enriched with BCAAs for optimal recovery. - Micellar casein : Slow assimilation, perfect before bedtime to limit nighttime catabolism.

-When and how to consume your proteins to maximize your gains?
+When and how to consume your protein to maximize your gains?

 Consumption timing

-• Morning: Provides necessary amino acids after an overnight fast.
+- Morning: Provides the necessary amino acids after an overnight fast.

 Quantity per shot